 Jeannine - Tune Based

 In this lesson, we take a close look at Duke Pearson’s classic tune Jeannine.
-The piece presents a compelling opportunity to explore modal harmony and the expressive use of pentatonic scales, with special attention given to the unusual shift from Ab minor to Ab major.
-We also break down the more ...
+The piece presents a compelling opportunity to explore modal harmony and ...

 -